ICA Mobile Communication

 Touch Screens, Mobile News Consumption, and Fake News

 WhatsApp with Politics?!
 Examining how social networks—within instant messaging apps—affect engagement with political news

 The Emerging Scholar Grant is awarded annually.
 A call-for-submissions is announced in Winter-Spring.

 Offered in odd-numbered years, this award recognizes ambitious and significant scholarship completed in a doctoral dissertation.

-Eligibility: Members of the Interest Group who have defended a dissertation during the two calendar years preceding the ICA annual meeting.
+Eligibility: Members of the Division who have defended a dissertation during the two calendar years preceding the ICA annual meeting.

 2019 Dissertation Award